 Betfair is a unique betting site that takes a completely different approach to sports wagering than almost every other site out there.
 The key selling point for Betfair is that it operates a sports betting exchange in which the customers bet among one another rather than against the house.
 This eliminates the often antagonistic relationship between sportsbooks and their own customers because Betfair doesn’t care if you win or lose as it has no stake in the outcome of any wager.

-Notice: The information presented in this review is based on personal opinion only.
+Notice: The information presented in this review is based on the personal opinion only.
 This is not a promotional review.
 OnlineBettingSites.com editors use our own experience and impressions to write all betting site reviews.